 Bread loans come with competitive interest rates — in some cases, you may be able to get a no-interest loan with Bread.
 But your interest rate depends on your credit profile and other factors, so you may not be offered the lowest rates if you have rough credit or no credit history.

-Loan terms will vary depending on the retailer but may range from six months to 24 months.
+Loan terms will vary depending on the retailer but may range from three months to 36 months.

 Interest paid won’t be refunded with a return